-Gaining access to real-time information opens up significant opportunities for businesses to gain efficiencies and provide value-added services to customers.
+Gaining access to real time information opens up significant opportunities for businesses to increase efficiencies, and provide value-added services to customers.

-Below are five examples of the business benefits that can be gained from leveraging cloud logistics:
+Below are five examples of the benefits that can be achieved by businesses leveraging cloud logistics:

 Let's dive into each of these benefits in more detail.

-Perpetual inventory data flow from the cloud allows you to quickly view detailed information like pinpointing highest and lowest sellers or profit margins, for instance.
-Armed with this information you can impact your business boosting sales and improving customer service through on the fly price adjustments or replenishment orders.
+Perpetual inventory data flow from the cloud allows you to quickly view detailed information like pinpointing highest and lowest sellers, or profit margins for instance.
+Armed with this valuable information, you can impact your business boosting sales, and improving customer service through on the fly price adjustments or replenishment orders.

-Instead of multiple users controlling multiple systems, tie everyone together with one cloud-based app that prevents delays due to miscommunication or an inability to easily share data with one another.
+Instead of numerous users controlling various systems, tie everyone together with one cloud based app that prevents delays due to miscommunication or an inability to easily share data.

 Pattern recognition is essential to optimization.
-Cloud integration allows you to set metrics and analyze results against those goals to identify patterns and utilize that equipment to improve shipping and procurement efficiencies.
+Cloud integration allows you to set metrics, and analyze results against those goals to identify trends and utilize that equipment to improve shipping and procurement efficiencies.

 Coordinating several components from multiple suppliers worldwide demands synchronization.
-Cloud-based logistics solutions that allow for real-time monitoring finally make accurate models of merge-in-transit possible.
+Cloud based logistics solutions that allow for real time monitoring finally make realistic models of merge-in-transit possible.

-Cloud-integrated logistics not only provide more data in real-time, it makes it accessible to your entire team, regardless of location or time.
-Logistics optimization and management remains formidable and complex, but the cloud can make it easier, more efficient and less costly.
+Cloud integrated logistics not only provide more data in real time, but it also makes it accessible to your entire team, regardless of location, or time.
+Logistics optimization and management remain formidable and complex, but the cloud can make it easier, more efficient and less costly.